Tarunno/Blog-PHP/README.md

 ### Features : CURD and CMS
 I have mainly used the concept of CURD and CMS in procedural php.
 features:
-        1. add, delele update post, user and topic.
+        1. add, delele update post, user and topic.<br>
-        2. upload post image and profile picture.
+        2. upload post image and profile picture.<br>
-        3. rate, comoment in posts.
+        3. rate, comoment in posts.<br>
-        4. search posts.
+        4. search posts.<br>
-        5. admin panel for the admin to manage the contents.
+        5. admin panel for the admin to manage the contents.<br>
+        6. form validations

 ### Front-end Features :
 In front a i have used vanilla-js for interactivity and core html, css for markup and style.
-        1. Responsive
+        1. Responsive. <br>
-        2. Image slider for trending posts
+        2. Image slider for trending posts. <br>
-        3. Tabs
+        3. Tabs. <br>
-        4. Scroll animation on srcoll-down.
+        4. Scroll animation on srcoll-down.<br>
-        5. Hamburger menu on mobile view
+        5. Hamburger menu on mobile view .<br>

 ### Languages : HTML CSS JavaScript PHP and SQL
 I have used core HTML CSS JavaScript and PHP in this project.
 There's no framework used for any of these language.